will-lol/englishio/src/components/Outline.md

 ### Introduction
-- social inequality problem inspired, focusing GI:, sits within.|Literary: Ancient.
+- **social** inequality, focusing GI:, FOI.|Lit: TAM.
 Themes.
 VL, GI: stories.
-Passage, GI: structure, content|non-literary: photomontage taken... named....
-G, GI: juxtaposition.
+Passage, GI: structure, content|!Lit: photomontage taken… named… G, GI: juxtaposition.
 Image, GI: allusions juxtaposition.

 Global social inequality is one of the greatest problems of our time and it inspired my oral, which is focusing upon the global issue of “social inequality between Greater Middle Eastern refugees and citizens of developed states” that sits within the field of enquiry, “Politics, Power and Justice”.